browserengineering/book/book/invalidation.md

             child.zoom.mark()
 ```

-That said, doing this every time we modify any protected field is a
+But now we're back to manually calling methods and trying to make sure
-pain, and it's easy to forget a dependency.
-What we need is something
+we don't forget a call.
+What we need is something seamless: `set`-ting
-seamless: `set`-ting to a field should automatically mark all the
-fields that depend on it.
+to a field should automatically mark all the fields that depend on it.

-To do that, we're going to need to keep around a set of fields that
+To do that, each `ProtectedField` will need to track all fields that
-depend on this one, called its `invalidations`:
+depend on it, called its `invalidations`:

 ``` {.python replace=(self):/(self%2c%20obj%2c%20name%2c%20parent%3dNone%2c%20dependencies%3dNone%2c}
 class ProtectedField: